Teddy448/smma-website-d0830/content/pages/home.md

         align: left
         subtitle: >-
-          (Best Recommend) to who just start-up the business and don't know how to start to do marketing & advertising.
+          (Best Recommend) to who just start-up the business and don't know how to start to do marketing .
 We provide full service to help you (Artwork Design, Content Marketing & Paid Advertising).
       - subtitle: Get a private full digital growth session for your team.
         actions: []
         image_alt: lorem-ipsum